- Health & Nursing Programs

 Surgical Technology Accreditation

-Eastern Florida State College offers an associate degree program in Surgical Technology.
+Eastern Florida State College offers an associate degree program in Surgical Services.
 Students in this program develop the technical ability and acquire the knowledge necessary for initial employment in a hospital operating room as a member of a surgical team and qualify for employment in any health care facility where surgery is performed.
-Students complete a one-year academic study including supervised clinical training in the Surgical Technology lab on campus and in the modern surgical arenas of area health care facilities.
+Students complete a one-year academic study including supervised clinical training in the Surgical Services lab on campus and in the modern surgical arenas of area health care facilities.

 Eligibility to take the National Certifying Exam